jfpalchak/CranberryAPI/README.md

 #### This is an alternative endpoint to `GET` `/api/users/{id}`

-Only authenticated users, while including their Token in the authorization header of the request, may access this `GET` endpoint.
+Authenticated users, while including their Token in the authorization header of the request, may access this `GET` endpoint.
 On a successful request, this endpoint returns the User's registered information.

 **NOTE**: An authenticated user is only authorized to retrieve their own information, and upon successfully calling this endpoint, will receive only their own registered information.